 Legislation governing ONI

-The Office of National Intelligence is a statutory body with functions established by the Intelligence Services Act 2001 and the Office of National Intelligence Act 2018.
+The Office of National Intelligence is a statutory body with functions established by the Office of National Intelligence Act 2018.

 The minister responsible for ONI, the Prime Minister, makes written privacy rules on how ONI is to protect the privacy of Australians.